MarcpTr/laravel_cv/README.md

 This is a web project developed with Laravel that functions as a personal **Curriculum Vitae (CV) page**.
 It displays your professional information, skills, and experience, and allows visitors to send you messages through a contact form.

-## ✨ Features
+##  Features

-- 🔧 Backend built with Laravel
+-  Backend built with Laravel
-- 🎨 Blade templates for the frontend
+-  Blade templates for the frontend
-- 📄 Personal data managed from a PHP file
+-  Personal data managed from a PHP file
-- 📬 Contact form with submission via fetch()
+-  Contact form with submission via fetch()
-- 🔐 Admin panel protected by a custom login
+-  Admin panel protected by a custom login
-- ✅Middleware for admin authentication
+- Middleware for admin authentication
-- 💾Received messages visible in the control panel
+- Received messages visible in the control panel

-## 🚀 Installation
+##  Installation

 1. Clone this repository: